g1eny0ung/hugo-theme-dream/docs/quickstart.md

 - author => **Your name**
 - cover => **Current post's image**, for _quick start_, now you can delete this line, because the theme has been placed some default images for posts.
-- categories => If you're not ready, placed "category1"
+- categories => If you're not ready, place "category1"
-- tags => If you're not ready, placed "tag1"
+- tags => If you're not ready, place "tag1"

 At last, remove `draft: true` and run `hugo` to generate your site.